ilosvideos/api-docs/source/includes/v2/_videos.md

 ### Video Params Array

-An array of properties to be included with a returned video [Video Resource](#video-resource).
+An array of properties to be included with a returned [Video Resource](#video-resource).

 | Param | Description |
 | ----- | ----------- |